 January 28 1861 Monday

 USA.
-Stephen Russell Mallory served on the Senate Committee on Naval Affairs and was highly influential in reforming the officer corps and improving the efficiency and equipment of the US Navy.
+Stephen Russell Mallory served on the US Senate Committee on Naval Affairs and was highly influential in reforming the officer corps and improving the efficiency and equipment of the US Navy.
 Mallory’s tenure on the Committee on Naval Affairs came during a time of great innovation in naval warfare.
 He kept abreast of developments in other navies and ensured that the US Navy incorporated the latest thinking when building new ships.
 Britain and France, the two foremost navies in the world, were converting their fleets from sail to steam, and from paddles to screws.
 In 1853, his committee recommended the addition of six modern screw frigates to the fleet; and many considered them to be the best frigates in the world at that time.
 In 1857, his committee persuaded the Senate to authorise the construction of twelve new sloops-of-war.
 Mallory was ahead of his time in his enthusiastic support for cladding warships with iron armour, advocating this step even before the metals industry could supply iron in sufficient quantity.
 He later became the innovative Confederate Secretary of the Navy.

 Florida.
-Senator Stephen R Mallory, hearing that USS Brooklyn was en route to reinforce the US garrison at Fort Pickens, warned that such an action would result in conflict between the state of Florida and the Federal authorities.
+Senator Stephen Russell Mallory, hearing that USS Brooklyn was en route to reinforce the US garrison at Fort Pickens, warned that such an action would result in conflict between the state of Florida and the Federal authorities.

 Georgia.
 Georgia ratified the secession passed on 19 January 1861 and selected commissioners to negotiate with other slave-holding states.